PanquecaFuriosa/Out-Off-Office_Solution/README.md

 With that step, you will be have all the dependencies installed.

-Make suer you have MySQL installed.
+Make sure you have MySQL installed and it's server is running.
 Then create a database.
 Set the conection on the file index.js, in the server folder.
 ```
 const db = mysql.createConnection({